RegioHelden/innovazammad/README.md

 ## Installation

-Released binaries can be downloaded from the [releases page](releases).
+Released binaries can be downloaded from the [releases page](https://github.com/RegioHelden/innovazammad/releases).

 ### From source

-Installation can be done simply with:
+To install from source, simply run:
 ```
 go get github.com/regiohelden/innovazammad
 ```